 Home

-For five decades, the Charles E. Smith Center has been the heart of GW athletics and a hub for unforgettable moments in Foggy Bottom.
+During the past six decades, the Charles E. Smith Center, named for Charles E. Smith, former GW trustee and nationally renowned real estate developer and civic leader, has been the heart of GW athletics and a hub for unforgettable moments in Foggy Bottom.
 From buzzer-beating basketball games to high-energy volleyball matches and global speakers, the Smith Center has brought generations of fans, students, and alumni together under one roof.
 Now, it's time to celebrate the legacy—and the future—of this iconic venue.

 Back in Time